-- Type A: audio and video recordings of one-on-one interviews and classroom discourse - Type B: audio and video recordings of teacher reflection sessions - A & B will be collected via three digital audio recorders placed on students' and teachers' desks, and via one digital video camera. - Type C: transcripts of Type A and B audio and video files - Transcripts will be produced with the assistance of CLAN software - Type D: field notes and artifacts (e.g., photos of class materials, student work, etc.) - Fieldnotes and artifacts will be converted into digital format (.doc or .pdf) - Type E: surveys - 2-3 surveys will be conducted via SurveyMonkey and/or on paper and then digitized.
+- Type A: audio and video recordings of one-on-one interviews and classroom discourse - Type B: audio and video recordings of teacher reflection sessions - A & B will be collected via three digital audio recorders placed on students' and teachers' desks, and via one digital video camera. - Type C: transcripts of Type A and B audio and video files Transcripts will be produced with the assistance of CLAN software - Type D: field notes and artifacts (e.g., photos of class materials, student work, etc.) Fieldnotes and artifacts will be converted into digital format (.doc or .pdf) - Type E: surveys - 1 anonymous survey was conducted on paper and then scanned.